angoca/db2-index/Main-sources.md

 * Scott Hayes - The DB2night show ( 📺  Videos and Webminars of DB2, also contests 😀 ). http://www.dbisoftware.com/db2nightshow/ - http://www.dbisoftware.com/blog/db2nightshow.php
 * Scott Hayes - DB2 Performance (Articles about performance and DBI software). http://www.dbisoftware.com/blog/db2_performance.php
   * Articles since 201301 to 201801
-* IDUG Content Blog (Blog). http://www.idug.org/p/bl/bl/blogid=278
 * DeveloperWorks (Articles). http://www.ibm.com/developerworks/views/data/libraryview.jsp?sort_by=Date&search_by=db2
   * Articles since 201601 to 201702
-* Thoughts from Support (Blog about technical stuff). https://www.ibm.com/developerworks/community/blogs/IMSupport
-* Dale McInnis - DB2 for Linux, UNIX and Windows Availability Topics (Blog about technical stuff 🍁 ). https://www.ibm.com/developerworks/community/blogs/DB2LUWAvailability
 * Michael Spoden - SQL PL Guide (Programming reference 🔡 ). http://www.sqlpl-guide.com/
   * All sections (some articles were excluded because they do not contain any information)

 These blogs are not longer updated 😞

-* Chris Eaton - An Expert's Guide to DB2 Technology (Blog from an IBM expert 😢 ). http://it.toolbox.com/blogs/db2luw/ - Not longer available.
+* Chris Eaton - An Expert's Guide to DB2 Technology (Blog from an IBM expert 😢 ). http://it.toolbox.com/blogs/db2luw/
+  * Not longer available.
-* TODO - Serge Rielau (瑞赛奇) and Rick Swagerman - SQL Tips for DB2 LUW (Blog from DB2 architect 🙈 ). https://www.ibm.com/developerworks/community/blogs/SQLTips4DB2LUW/
+* Serge Rielau (瑞赛奇) and Rick Swagerman - SQL Tips for DB2 LUW (Blog from DB2 architect 🙈 ). https://www.ibm.com/developerworks/community/blogs/SQLTips4DB2LUW/
   * Articles since 201205 to 201403
 * Nagendra - DB2 queries (Blog about technical stuff). http://learndb.blogspot.com.co/
   * All articles since 2009 to 201708